 6. Software Development Kit Documentation

-The SDK documentation provides developers with tools and instructions that are key to creating applications or extending the functionality of a platform.
-It tends to include a set of APIs, libraries, and other resources that are key for simplifying the development process.
+The SDK documentation provides developers with tools and instructions to create applications or extend platform functionality.
+It tends to include a set of APIs, libraries, and other resources that are key to simplifying the development process.

 Software technical documentation example: AWS SDK documentation.